philrz/super/docs/language/functions/grok.md

 {{% tip "Note" %}}

-As these represent areas of possible future SuperPipe enhancement, links to open issues are provided.
+As these represent areas of possible future SuperSQL enhancement, links to open issues are provided.
 If you find a functional gap significantly impacts your ability to use the `grok` function, please add a comment to the relevant issue describing your use case.